49 Free Asset List Templates (Excel) | Personal, Business

 Finish your inventory list

 Lastly, add company assets that do not fit in any of the categories outlined in the list above.
-Finally, indicate when the list of assets was created because valuations are bound to change with time; therefore, it is essential to declare when the listed assets were valued at the said amount.
+Finally, indicate when the list was created because valuations are bound to change with time; therefore, it is essential to declare when the listed ones were valued at the said amount.

 Follow the steps below to achieve this:

-Create a list of the company and non-company (attorneys) representatives authorized to attend to affairs related to the assets mentioned in the list in the absence of the principal figures in the company.
+Create a list of the company and non-company (attorneys) representatives authorized to attend to affairs related to those mentioned in the list in the absence of the principal figures in the company.
 The document should state the representatives’ names, addresses, phone numbers, and email addresses.
-In addition, these representatives must have been given the authorization to access the assets through other documentation and should be notified of the existence of the list of assets.
+In addition, these representatives must have been given the authorization to access them through other documentation and should be notified of the existence of the list.

 Scan or photocopy all of your receipts

-Next, add receipts of valuable assets or any receipts at hand to the list of assets.
+Next, add receipts of valuable assets or any receipts at hand to the list.
 If filling the template electronically, scan the receipts and add the electronic copies to the document.
-Photocopy the receipts if you are creating a physical list of assets.
-You can also add other documentation that can be used to prove the company’s ownership of the assets.
+Photocopy the receipts if you are creating a physical list.
+You can also add other documentation that can be used to prove the company’s ownership.

 Create copies of inventory and securely store